Framing Oversize Art: An Expert Guide

 Make a Statement

 For a single statement piece, choose a frame with minimal proportions and straight lines, or amplify the art by framing it in a more unique moulding.
+This is where a float framed canvas could work wonders.
 Alternatively, consider creating a gallery wall by mixing and matching art with different frame styles to cover large wall spaces.

 Hanging Your Oversized Artwork